-In January 2021, I joined the 'Department of Network and Data Science' at the Central European University (CEU) in Vienna, Austria.
-My postdoc research will be part of the SoBigData++ project, and it will lie at the intersection between network science, human mobility and social sciences.
+In January 2021, I joined the 'Department of Network and Data Science' at Central European University (CEU) in Vienna, Austria.
+My postdoc research is part of the SoBigData++ project, and it lies at the intersection between network science, human mobility and social sciences.
 In particular, we are interested in predicting socio-economic status from multimodal data (e.g., satellite images, street view images, mobility networks, social networks, etc.).
 I'm working with Márton Karsai and János Kertész.

-My research interests lie at the intersection between Computational Social Science, Network Science and Machine Learning.
+My research interests lie at the intersection between Computational Social Science, Network Science and Applied Machine Learning.

 The influence of edge formation in ranking: Despite treating individuals equally, ranking algorithms do not guarantee a fair distribution of opportunities among minorities.
 This motivated me to study when ranking algorithms reinforce inequalities in directed social networks.
 My approach is to unveil the social mechanisms that can explain inequalities such as skewed distributions and unfair representation of minorities in top ranks using PageRank and Who-To-Follow.
 My results shed light on the role played by minorities to reduce inequalities without algorithmic intervention in recommender systems. [publications]